Hackers News Hackers News

 2029813 RLBox in-process sandbox escape via verification gap sec-high

-Audit logs revealed numerous AI-driven attempts to exploit prototype pollution for sandbox escapes, all blocked by Mozilla’s earlier architectural decision to freeze JavaScript prototypes by default.
-This provided direct, measurable validation of previously shipped defense-in-depth mitigations.
+Beyond its successes, the AI pipeline also provided valuable validation for Mozilla’s existing security hardening efforts.
+Audit logs revealed numerous AI-driven attempts to exploit prototype pollution for sandbox escapes, all of which were successfully blocked.
+This was due to Mozilla’s earlier architectural decision to freeze JavaScript prototypes by default, providing direct, measurable confirmation of previously implemented defense-in-depth mitigations.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.